-If you’re taking your child out of school, you must write to the head teacher.
+If you’re taking your child out of school, you must write to the head teacher to inform them of your intention to electively home educate.
 The head teacher will tell us.

-Contact Pupil Services if your child has never been to school or you’ve moved to Leicestershire from another local education authority area.
+Contact the Inclusion Service if your child has never been to school or you’ve moved to Leicestershire from another local education authority area.
 You don’t have to tell us but we will contact you if we think your child isn't being educated.

-You must tell Pupil Services if you’re taking your child out of a special school.
+You must tell Special Educational Needs Assessment Service (SENA) if you’re taking your child out of a special school.

-You can’t take your child out of a special school without our agreement.
+You can’t take your child out of a special school without the agreement of SEN Service.